andresmgomez/learn-react-forms/README.md

 1. What is an Event in JavaScript?

-   An event is an action that a person does when he or she visits a site
+   An <strong>event</strong> is an action that a person does when he or she visits a site

 2. What are the most common events in JavaScript?

    [onClick](https://www.w3schools.com/jsref/event_onclick.asp) - Event that is used to go from one page to another

    Exercise: Try to click on the label of firstName or lastName and see what happens

    [onChange](https://www.w3schools.com/jsref/event_onchange.asp) - Event that keeps track when a value has been changed

    Exercise: Type any <em>letter</em> you can think of and check the console after opening the <strong>dev tools</strong> and see what happens

    [onSubmit](https://www.w3schools.com/jsref/event_onsubmit.asp) - Event that is used to send information inside the form to a web server

 Note: If you put console.log after an annonymous function inside an
 <strong>onChange</strong> prop, you will get a huge event object where <em>JavaScript</em> keeps of track of every interaction between the client and the web server.

+### A First Look at Events

+1. What is the DOM?

+   The Document Object Model as it stands for, allow us to keep track of every html element inside of a page

+2. How to get the DOM of <input> fields?
+   If we expand the <em>event</em> object, and click on <strong>target</strong>, we will get our selected field.

+   Exercise: Type any first letter you can think of inside firstName, lastName and any other field inside the form and see what happens